 Moreover, we can further configure the console by specifying the following properties in the project’s application.properties with our desired values:

-In the snippet above, we set the console path to be /h2-console, which is relative to the address and port of our running application.
+In the snippets above, we set the console path to be /h2-console, which is relative to the address and port of our running application.
 Therefore, if our app is running at http://localhost:9001, the console will be available at http://localhost:9001/h2-console.

 Furthermore, we set spring.h2.console.settings.trace to false to prevent trace output, and we can also disable remote access by setting spring.h2.console.settings.web-allow-others to false.